-Northbrook Care Home is a residential care home providing accommodation with personal care for up to 5 people living with a learning disability.
+Beehive is a residential care home providing accommodation with personal care for up to 6 people living with a learning disability.
 At the time of this inspection, 5 people were living at the service.
 People living in the home have their own bedrooms and there are shared communal spaces, including lounges, a kitchen and a garden area.
-The building was over 2 floors.